John Wick: Chapter 4: Development

 On May 20, 2019, Lionsgate announced John Wick: Chapter 4 via their opt-in "John Wick" text update service, writing, "You have served.
 You will be of service.
 John Wick: Chapter 4 is coming – May 21, 2021".
-In early August 2020, Lionsgate CEO Jon Feltheimer stated during an earnings call, "We're also busy preparing scripts for the next two installments of our John Wick action franchise, with John Wick 4 slated to hit theatres Memorial Day weekend 2022.
+In early August 2020, Lionsgate CEO Jon Feltheimer stated during an earnings call, "We're also busy preparing scripts for the next two installments of our John Wick action franchise, with John Wick 4 anticipated to hit theatres Memorial Day weekend 2022.
 We hope to shoot both John Wick 4 and 5 back to back when Keanu becomes available early next year."

 Before the third film's release, director Chad Stahelski confirmed on a Reddit "AMA" thread that there had been discussion for another film, and that he would be involved with the project should the third film be successful.
 Despite this announcement back then, it was not confirmed if star Keanu Reeves would return for a new installment.
 However, he told GQ that he would carry on the role as long as the audience wanted it, saying, "As far as my legs can take me, as far as the audience wants to go."

 Stahelski later teased the fourth film in an interview with IndieWire by saying Wick would not end the fourth film with "a happy ending", saying, "John may survive all this shit but at the end of it, there's no happy ending.
 He's got nowhere to go.
 Honestly, I challenge you right now, here's a question for you: How do you fucking want me to end it?
 Do you think he's going to ride off into the fucking sunset?
 He's killed 300 fucking people and he's just going to [walk away], everything's okay?
 He's just going to fall in love with a love interest?
 If you're this fucking guy, if this guy exist[ed], how is this guy's day going to end?
 He's fucked for the rest of his life.
 It's just a matter of time."
 Additionally, Stahelski teased Winston's fate in the fourth film, saying, "He meant to shoot him.
 Did he mean to kill him?
 That's open for interpretation, you can take it one of two ways, and that's kind of where we pick up some of the unanswered questions in John Wick 4."
 The studio opted to move on from series creator Derek Kolstad and instead hired Shay Hatten to write the script in May 2020.
 In February, Stahelski brought Ricky Staub and Dan Walser on board to write the film after being impressed with their film Concrete Cowboy.
 In March 2021, screenwriting duties were passed onto Predators screenwriter Michael Finch.